 If natural sugars are so bad, can artificial ones be better?

 The U.S. FDA has approved 6 artificial sweeteners.
 The main ones are sucrose (Splenda), saccharin (Sweet ’n Low, etc.), and aspartame (NutraSweet, Equal, Sugar Twin).
 The others are acesulfame potassium, neotame, and advantame, each made chemically to be many times sweeter than sugar.
 They usually have a few calories from bulking agents.
 The FDA says that they are safe, but they remain highly controversial.

-Sugar alcohols are better sweeteners
+Sugar alcohols can be good alternative sweeteners

 A natural sweetener without calories

-The alternative to Stevia
+The alternative to stevia